Best web browsers of 2017: Chrome, Edge, Firefox, and Opera go head-to-head

 Microsoft Edge

 Microsoft Edge is still a work in progress.
-You'll see below that its performance is getting better, but that’s not all there is to the browser in 2017.
-The Edge extensions library is tiny, its sync functionality is near nonexistent, and it doesn’t get updates nearly fast enough—though that is expected to change with the Fall Creators Update.
+You’ll see below that its performance is really great, but that’s not all there is to the browser in 2017.
+The Edge extensions library is small but growing, its sync functionality is still restricted to favorites and reading list, and it doesn’t get updates nearly fast enough, though that may change now that Microsoft can update Edge separately from Windows.

 Despite its shortcomings, Edge has several helpful features that will appeal to some.
 Edge is deeply integrated with Windows 10’s inking capabilities, as well as with OneNote, making it easy to clip a webpage, annotate it, and save it to a notebook.
 Cortana is also a big part of Edge.
 You can use Microsoft’s digital assistant to quickly search for information, compare prices, or get a quick calculation.